 Malaria Cell Atlas

-The Malaria Cell Atlas aims to provide a resource of single cell transcriptomic data across the full lifecycle of the parasite.
+The Malaria Cell Atlas is an active project led by the Lawniczak lab to provide an interactive data resource of single cell transcriptomic data across the full lifecycle of malaria parasites.

-As of August 2019, the Malaria Cell Atlas includes data from our eLife and Biorxiv papers, which describe methods we have used and optimised to generate single cell transcriptomes for malaria parasites.
+The MCA includes data from multiple collaborative projects (more details below), and more are in the works.
+Currently, it includes data from our eLife, SCIENCE and bioRxiv papers, which describe methods we have used and optimised to generate single cell transcriptomes for malaria parasites.
 Our Atlas includes single cell RNA-sequencing data covering all stages of the life cycle in both Anopheles vector and mammalian host tissues, spans both cell sorting and droplet-based scRNAseq and includes four Plasmodium species, including three human pathogens.
 It also includes the first single cell data from parasites isolated directly from clinical samples.

 VISUALISE DATA <- explore how genes are expressed over thousands of individual Plasmodium parasites from across the life cycle.